Ephraim-Akolo/EASYMOBILE/README.md

 ### Initialization

 To use the EASYMOBILE package, you need to initialize the classes with your API key.
 The API key can be provided during initialization or set in the environmental variable `EASYMOBILE_API_KEY`.
+Timeout for the requests to the easymobile API can be set on class initialization or by setting the `EASYMOBILE_TIMEOUT` environmental variable.

 ### Account Operations